pyglet.image.atlas

 Rectangular area allocation algorithm.

 Allocator uses a fairly simple strips-based algorithm.
-It performs best when rectangles are allocated in decreasing height order.
+It performs best when rectangles are allocated of the same size, or in decreasing height order.

-Get a free area in the allocator of the given size.
+Get the position of a free area in the allocator of the given size

-After calling alloc, the requested area will no longer be used.
-If there is not enough room to fit the given area AllocatorException is raised.
+If a suitable position can be found for the requested size, the position will be marked as in-use and returned.
+(The same position will never be returned twice).
+If there is not enough room to fit the given area, AllocatorException is raised.

 get_fragmentation() float